noraek/SBCapstone1/README.md

-# SBCapstone1
+# Springboard Capstone 1 Final Documents
-Springboard Capstone 1 Final Cocuments
+This repository contains the final report, slidshow and code files for the first capstone project.